scepman/scepman-docs/docs/other/troubleshooting/general.md

 The SCEP configuration profile depends on the Trusted Root certificate profile.
 Assign both profiles to the same Azure Active Directory user or device group to make sure the user or device overlaps and both profiles are targeted to the device.
 Do not mix user and device groups.
 If you see pending as status for the configurations profiles in Intune for a long time, the assignment is probably wrong.

+### Some Windows Machines do not enroll or renew certificates

+You can check both from the SCEPman side and the client side.
+Depending on the problem, which you often do not know beforehand, the root cause is shown on only of the two sides.

+Check whether there is any `[ERROR]` entry in the SCEPman logs.
+Possibly also search for the search term `[WARN`, but this may yield some false positives.

+Oliver Kieselbach and Christoph Hannebauer wrote [a blog article about analysis of certificate request or renewal problems](https://oliverkieselbach.com/2022/09/21/deep-dive-of-scep-certificate-request-renewal-on-intune-managed-windows-clients/) that helps you to track down enrollment problems on the client side.

 ### Windows 10 devices cannot enroll with AutoPilot

 Currently, some Windows 10 devices do not have the correct time during the OOBE experience.
 This is not easy to see, since the screen shows no clock.
 This causes a problem with newly issued certificates, as they are _not yet_ valid.
 Windows then discards these "invalid" certificates and shows an error.
 Certificates are issued 10 minutes in the past by default to address smaller clock issues, but we have recently seen Windows 10 devices that are up to 9 hours behind time.